michael-swift/michael-swift.github.io/_art/remix-art.md

   </figure>
 </div>

 To be honest, they aren't that cool.
 My sense is that the appeal of generative AI in art is that it brings the cost (and skill) of remixing towards zero.
-So I decided to make a collage of many of the remixes — which would maybe drive a gestalt.
+So I decided to make a collage of many of the remixes — which would maybe drive a gestalt

 <figure class="centered-caption">
   <img src="{{ site.baseurl }}/images/art/baker/collage_3.png" alt="Collage of AI-remixed drawings" class="large-centered-image">
   <figcaption>Collage of AI remixes</figcaption>
 </figure>

-She didn't seem particularly moved by any of this, but was supportive
+She didn't seem particularly moved by any of this, but was quite supportive